 How does SAS boost investment in Uruguay?

 Uruguay is aware of the modernization of business methods and understands that the SAS model helps minimize barriers to entry.
 This technique updates Uruguay’s business viability and can be tweaked, going forward, to facilitate a strong commercial environment.

-Always looking for improvement, Uruguay’s SAS model creates easier access to foreign business people looking to expand into the country.
+Always looking for improvement, Uruguay’s SAS structure creates easier access to foreign business people looking to expand into the country.
 The SAS represents capital and is simplified with minimal regulation.
 This reduces requisite formalities in the formation process, compliance requirements, and transaction costs.
 Additionally, it facilitates the creation of new jobs.
 SAS helps to generate a company in a short period and helps adjust the social type to the needs of a starting business.

 Evidence of SAS success